BgeeDB/BgeeCall/README.md

 - species as long as they are part of Bgee

 A template of the file usable as input of the function `run_from_file()` is available at the root directory of the package with the name `userMetadataTemplate.tsv`.
+In this template each column corresponds to one parameter used to generate gene expression calls.
+Each line will correspond to one expression calls generation analyze.
+It is not mandatory to add a value to the `run_ids` column except if you want to generate expression calls for a subset of the runs of one RNA-Seq library as described in [Generate calls for a subset of RNA-Seq runs](#run_ids)
-Once it has been fill in expression calls can be generated with :
+Once the file has been fill in expression calls can be generated with :
 ``` {r, eval=FALSE}
 run_from_file(userMetadataFile = "path_to_your_file.tsv")
 ```